ElliottAlderson1/stud7_project/Linux-1-Linux-terminal-intro.md

-# Lab 01 Getting started with the Linux terminal
+# Linux terminal - Grasshopper

 ## In this lab you will cover